z669016/adventofcode-2022/README.md

 steam.
 Never try to be too smart ... clearly...

 ## Day 19
-This feels like a BSF.
-Created a ```Blueprint``` record, to handle ... blueprints, and search for a max using BSF.
+This feels like a BFS.
+Created a ```Blueprint``` record, to handle ... blueprints, and search for a max using BFS.
 BlueprintState record, to check for history and manage search state, a ```Prod``` record to record produced items, and a ```Robots``` record to maintain the manufactured robots.